 In the CIA Triad in Cyber Security, you may picture a man in a black suit solving crime and running behind criminals; we are not talking about that.
 Our CIA triad is a fundamental cybersecurity model that acts as a foundation for developing security policies designed to protect data.
 Confidentiality, integrity, and availability are the three letters upon which the CIA triad stands.
 The CIA Triad is a common prototype that constructs the basis for the development of security systems.
 They are used to find vulnerabilities and methods to create solutions.

-The CIA security triad model is constructed close to the principles of confidentiality, integrity, and availability of information are essential to the function of the business, and the CIA triad splits these three concepts into individual focal points.
+The CIA security triad model is constructed close to the principles of confidentiality, integrity, and availability of information are essential to the function of the business.
+The CIA triangle cyber security model splits these three concepts into individual focal points.
 This differentiation is advantageous because it enables security teams to determine diverse methods by which they can address each problem.
 Ideally, when all three benchmarks are satisfied, the organization's security shape is more assertive and better qualified to handle threat incidents.

 Like other unfortunate acronyms out there, one of them is the WTF (World Trade Federation), but the CIA can often mean something else.
 It does refer to the Central Intelligence Agency.
 But when it comes to cybersecurity, it signifies something positively different.